 This reform agenda has included reforms in the business environment and a simplified tax code for Small and Medium Enterprises (SMEs), as well as credit facilitation to industrial enterprises based on their business plans.
-Overall, the business environment has been marked by positive results, as shown for instance by the progress made in several of the Cost of Doing Business rankings published by the World Bank project - 'Ease of Doing Business.44 Nevertheless, the agenda for Armenia in the years ahead remains daunting.
+Overall, the business environment has been marked by positive results, as shown for instance by the progress made in several of the Cost of Doing Business rankings published by the World Bank project - 'Ease of Doing Business.'4 Nevertheless, the agenda for Armenia in the years ahead remains daunting.
 The country needs to diversify the economy away from non-tradable sectors and improve productivity by promoting a more efficient allocation of investment resources and the reallocation of labour to more productive sectors.
-The create a macroeconomic environment that promotes growth.
+The creation of institutions for better managing macroeconomic volatility is also important in order to create a macroeconomic environment that promotes growth.
 Furthermore, finding ways to better leverage the vast resources of the Armenian Diaspora through efficient external networks, knowledge transfer and innovation is important for Armenia's development prospects.
 All these aspects will be crucial in determining the role of migration and of migrants in the further development of the country.

-3. Labour Market Trends and Characteristics
+CHAPTER 2.
+Labour Market Trends and Characteristics